able8/ss-server/README.md

 # ss-server
-ss-server is a Docker image of shadowsocks server with version 2.4.6, built on x86 64-bits.
+ss-server is a Docker image of shadowsocks server, built on x86 64-bits.

+### Version

+* 2.6.2
+* 2.4.6

 ### Usage